 ‘Having had this extraordinary rite of passage so early in life, picking up the story 20 years later a lot of his chickens are going to come home to roost – as I think a lot of people find in their forties.
 When the next generation come along and they’re parents themselves, they have to reckon their internal accounts with the relationships they’ve built.
 We’re not giving anything away in the plot to say that the relationship between Albus and Harry is a large part of the meal that we’re giving people.
 But there’s a hell of a lot to it besides that.’

-Like Rainbow Rowell’s Carry On before it, The Cursed Child calls into question the entire Chosen One trope by challenged the in-world certainty of magical prophecies.
+Like Rainbow Rowell’s Carry On before it, The Cursed Child calls into question the entire Chosen One trope by challenging the in-world certainty of magical prophecies.
 The climactic turn of the play comes when Scorpius informs Delphi that prophecies can be broken.

 The Cursed Child doesn’t dismiss what the characters accomplished in the original, but gives them new, character-driven obstacles to overcome and lessons to learn.
 Which is to say that Harry hasn’t forgotten the lessons he learned over the course of seven books, but that doesn’t mean he doesn’t still have lessons to learn and you better believe that those lessons spring from the same character traits (and character flaws) that Harry exhibited in the books.

 Better than that, The Cursed Child delves into why Harry is the way he is more than the books ever did.
-Perhaps it is the abstract nature of the theater form, but the short, meditative explorations of Harry early childhood through the dreams he is having are heartbreaking and fascinating and give his character, how acts as a quasi-antagonist for the middle part of the play, a human context.
+Perhaps it is the abstract nature of the theater form, but the short, meditative explorations of Harry early childhood through the dreams he is having are heartbreaking and fascinating and give his character, who acts as a quasi-antagonist for the middle part of the play, a human context.
 It might seem silly to think that this context is necessary.
 After all, haven’t we spent seven books with this character, yes?
 Yes.
 But this is a new story and, even so, in those old stories, Harry was not always the most knowable character.
 Sure, he was the character we were the closest to perspective-wise, but he was unknowable in the way that we are somewhat unknowable to ourselves.

 We are the space that is left when everything else has been observed.
 We are the thing we are inside of, but therefore cannot see the shape of.
 This is the first time we have been able to see the shape of Harry in this way, and it is the kind of context that can only come with adulthood.
 The kind of context I never thought to dream The Cursed Child would allow itself to have.